 2019 Annual Meeting Set for October 7 in Southport

-August 23, 2019 – You’re invited to hear the story of Connecticut’s great Osprey revival, as told by the pre-eminent Osprey researcher Alan F. Poole, at the Connecticut Audubon Society’s 2019 Annual Meeting, October 7, 7 p.m., at the Pequot Library in Southport.
+August 23, 2019 – You’re invited to hear the amazing story of the Osprey’s worldwide revival, as told by the pre-eminent Osprey researcher Alan F. Poole, at the Connecticut Audubon Society’s 2019 Annual Meeting, October 7, 7 p.m., at the Pequot Library in Southport.

 Poole is the author of the recently-published Ospreys: The Revival of a Global Raptor (Johns Hopkins University Press).
 His presentation will include dazzling photos of Ospreys and their habitats, and he’ll sketch some of the colorful characters who have helped Ospreys recover from near-extinction.